-I am a Lecturer (Assistant Professor) in the Department of Politics at the University of York.
+I am a Lecturer in Political Science (Comparative Politics) at the University of Melbourne.
 I study authoritarian politics, mainly from a global comparative perspective, and have a particular interest in North Korea.

-My book manuscript, Purges: How Dictators Fight to Survive, examines the causes of elite purges and their effects on autocratic survival.
-I argue that dictators purge elites to consolidate power, punish them for insubordination, and scapegoat them to alleviate popular threats.
-Further, rather than fomenting instability, purges help dictators survive.
+I am currently working on two main projects.
+First, a book manuscript, Purges: How Dictators Fight to Survive, examines the causes and effects of elite purges.
+I argue that dictators purge elites to consolidate power, punish insubordination, and scapegoat them to alleviate popular threats.
+Rather than fomenting instability, purges help dictators survive.
+Second, I am working on a project about how dictators manage elites to facilitate succession, which uses quantitative and qualitative data from North Korea.

-My work has been published in journals including British Journal of Political Science, Comparative Political Studies, International Studies Quarterly, Journal of Peace Research, and Democratization.
+My work has been published or is forthcoming in journals including British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, and World Politics.

 PhD in Political Science, 2020